-Council has determined in its Funding Needs Analysis that all or part of the following activities should be funded from the general rate:
+Council has determined in its Funding Needs Analysis that all or part of the following activities should be funded from the General Rate:

 - Council

 - Community Boards

 - Community planning and accountability

 - Noxious plants

-- Resource consent processing
+Resource consent processing and district planning

-- District planning

 - Forestry

 - Sports grounds

 - Oamaru harbour port operations

 - Waitaki community recreation centre

-The uniform annual general charge is allocated to each separately used or uninhabited part of a rating unit4.
+The uniform annual general charge is allocated to each separately used or uninhabited part of a rating unit.
 The uniform annual general charge is used to fund activities where Council has determined that the primary benefit is to people and that all people in the district receive a similar benefit.